lemonstand/lscloud-theme-coastal/README.md

 - Modular homepage and promo boxes - stack them in many variations (1-up, 2-up, 3-up)
 - Change the header and footer background colours to any of your choosing
 - Guest and registered user checkout
-- Sharing icons for Twitter, Facebook, and Pinterest lets customers share your products on their favourite social network
+- Social icons for Twitter, Facebook, and Pinterest

 ***